wrrnw/notes/COMP30023_Computer_Systems/Lecture_Summary.md

 			- If no errors are introduced into the packet, then clearly the sum at the receiver will be 1111111111111111
 				- Even though we get 1111111111111111, it still not guarantee that there is no error in the segment(If the same digit of two words corrupted, the result remains the same).
 Nonetheless, if we know that the corruption is just on one bit, then checksum can guarantee to correctly detect the corruption
 			- Otherwise, we know that there must be some errors in the packet

 # Week 3 Lecture 2 - RDT
 - **Over a Perfectly Reliable Channel: rdt 1.0**
 	![rdt1.0 picture1](Image/rdt1.0_pic1.png)
 	![rdt1.0 picture2](Image/rdt1.0_pic2.png)
 - **Over a Channel with Bit Errors: rdt 2.0**
 	- bits in a packet may be corrupted
-	- The positive and negative acknowledgements allow  the receiver to let the sender know what has received correctly, what have been received in error and thus requires repeating
+	- The positive and negative acknowledgements allow the receiver to let the sender know what has been received correctly, what has been received in error and thus requires repeating
 	- Reliable data transfer protocols based on such retransmission are known as ARQ(Automatic Repeat reQuest) protocols
 	- Three additional protocol capabilities are required in ARQ protocols
 		- Error detection